 Ignatius Michael “Mickey” Ingles is a student-athlete-turned-lawyer.
 He is an associate in the Law Firm of Ingles Laurel & Calderon.
-He currently teaches tax law in the Far Eastern University Institute of Law and constitutional law and Emerging Issues in Sports Law in the Ateneo Law School, where he is a full-time professor.
-He will teach Artificial Intelligence, Robots, and the Law in the Ateneo Law School this Fall 2017.
+He currently teaches Emerging Issues in Sports Law, Artificial Intelligence, Robots, and the Law, and Constitutional Law in the Ateneo Law School, where he is a full-time professor.
+He also teaches Taxation Law in the Far Eastern University Institute of Law.
 He is the author of Tax Made Less Taxing, a textbook on Philippine tax law, and has also written on various legal topics (the religious rights of robots being the weirdest and funnest, published by the Georgetown Law Journal in 2017).

 He graduated salutatorian from the Ateneo Law School and was also given the St. Thomas More Award for Most Distinguished Graduate.
 He ranked first in the 2012 Philippine Bar Exams.
 He obtained his LL.M. from the Georgetown University Law Center (Hoya Saxa!) in 2016.
 He is a licensed attorney in the Philippines and the State of New York.

 He was the starting right winger of the Ateneo Men’s Football team that won a record three straight University Athletics Association of the Philippines (UAAP) championships from 2004 – 2006.
 He was the team captain from 2005 – 2006 and was named 2006 UAAP Athlete-Scholar of the Year.
-He also played a number of seasons in the United Football League for the Loyola Football Club (now the Loyola-Meralco Sparks).
+He also played a number of seasons in the United Football League for the Loyola Football Club (the now defunct Loyola-Meralco Sparks).

 Aside from his obvious love for futbol (FC Barcelona for life) and football (Go, Pats!), he is also an avid basketball fan.
 He does not think Vince Carter will ever retire.
 And he does not think Tom Brady deflated footballs, either.
 Tom Brady is, in fact, the GOAT.